Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it generates a vector SVG QR code and returns the SVG source text.
-This distinguishes it from sibling tools like qr_generate (likely raster) and qr_decode.
+The description clearly states the tool's purpose: generating vector SVG QR codes for print or infinite scaling, and directly returning SVG source text.
+This distinguishes it from sibling tools like qr_generate (likely raster) and qr_logo (logo-based), and the focus on vector output is specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.